Beqaa Valley: Districts and towns

 Zahle is the largest city and the administrative capital of the Beqaa Governorate.
 It lies just north of the main Beirut–Damascus highway, which bisects the valley.
-The majority of Zahle's residents are Lebanese Christian, the majority being Melkite Greek Catholic, Maronite Catholic, and Greek Orthodox Christians.
-The town of Anjar, situated in the eastern part of the valley, has a predominantly Armenian Lebanese population and is famous for its 8th-century Arab ruins.
+The majority of Zahle's residents are Lebanese Christians, the majority being Melkite Greek Catholic, Maronite Catholic, and Greek Orthodox Christians.
+The town of Anjar, situated in the eastern part of the valley, has a predominantly Armenian Lebanese population and is famous for its 8th-century Umayyad Arab ruins.
 Further east, the town of Majdal Anjar has a Sunni Muslim majority.

 The majority of the inhabitants of the northern districts of Beqaa, Baalbek and Hermel, are Lebanese Shiites, with the exception of the town of Deir el Ahmar, whose inhabitants are Christians.
 The Baalbek and Hermel districts have a Christian and Sunni minority, mainly situated further north along the border with Syria.

 The western and southern districts of the valley also have a mixed population of Muslims, Christians, and Druze.
 The town of Joub Janine with a population of about 12,000, is situated midway in the valley, and its population is Sunni.
 Joub Janine is the governmental center of the region known as Western Beqaa, with municipal services like the serail, which is the main government building in the area, emergency medical services (Red Cross), a fire department, and a courthouse.